arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lorawan-farming-with-mkr-wan-1310/lorawan-farming-with-mkr-wan-1310.md

 ---
-title: "LoRaWAN Farming with MKR WAN 1310"
+title: "LoRa®-based network Farming with MKR WAN 1310"
 description: "Let's collect sensor data with MKR WAN 1300 or 1310 and combine it with weather forecast in order to optimize watering in a wide area!"
 coverImage: "assets/blob_KruXU85KZx.png"
 tags: [mkr1300, mkr1310, nodered, ttn]